CCTC-team/CCTC_REDCap_Docker/README.md

 # CCTC_REDCap_Docker

 This docker is used to run REDCap locally.
-It is implemented using PHP version 7.3.20 and MariaDB version 10.3.35.
+It is implemented using PHP version 8.0.27 and MariaDB version 10.5.16.
+Use REDCap version 13.8.1
+SSL certificate has been added to Docker.
+(The site would say it's not secure but since it is a docker instance it should be okay)

 Update the docker-compose.yml file with the ports you plan on using (if non-standard).
 The database connection details are provided in database.php file inside 'www' folder.

+Note: For using REDCap versions 10 and 11; or different versions of PHP and MariaDB, modify docker-compose.yml and Dockerfile.

 # Installing REDCap:
 1. Create external volume, 'mySQLVolume'.
 This is used by mariadb container for data persistence.
 Run the following command in command-line: